-For the longest of time, I refused to deposit cheques in the ATM machine (after reading horror stories about stolen cheques and the like, from nefarious false fronts which steal cheques), but after a while, I started using this technology (usually because the lines for the tellers were so long).
-I have written previously about not wanting to use my home WiFi (and absolutely never use public WiFi) for on-line banking, just because I am that kind of paranoid guy, but now I find myself doing most of my on-line banking using my laptop which is connected via WiFi (but not public WiFi).
-Am I a lover of old financial technology , only?
+For the longest time, I refused to deposit cheques in the ATM .
+This after reading horror stories about stolen cheques and the like from nefarious false fronts that steal cheques.
+Still, after a while, I started using this technology (usually because the lines for the tellers were so long).
+I previously wrote about not wanting to use my home WiFi (and never public WiFi) for online banking.
+I am that paranoid.
+Still, I do most of my online banking using my laptop, connected via WiFi (but not public WiFi).
+Am I a lover of old financial technology only?

-The TD ATM machine is simply photographing the cheque, and ‘parsing’ it (although they also keep the cheques, although I have no idea whether the darn things are archived or just shredded after a few days), the same methodology as if I was using my phone.
-Why didn’t I simply use my phone?
-My only explanation I can give is old habits die hard, and I keep forgetting about some features available from my bank.
+The TD ATM is simply photographing the cheque and ‘parsing’ it (although they keep the cheques, although I have no idea whether the darn things are archived or just shredded after a few days), the same methodology as if I was using my phone.
+Why didn’t I use my phone?
+The only explanation I can give is old habits die hard, and I keep forgetting about some features available from my bank.

-I do still feel some paranoia, so I tend to photograph my cheques with WiFi turned off, and using my Cell Phone Providers network (which is marginally more secure), but I have to remember that the feature exists in the first place.
+I still feel some paranoia, so I tend to photograph my cheques with WiFi turned off and using my Cell Phone Providers network (marginally more secure), but I have to remember that the feature exists in the first place.

-Old financial technology was useful at the time, but maybe it is time for me to move on.
+Old financial technology was helpful at the time, but maybe it is time for me to move on.

 Old Financial Technology

 Remember, the core of banking is still based on COBOL, and will for a long time to come.